susanBuck/notes/05_Laravel/14_Authentication.md

 	[...
 Rest of your page ...]
 ```

 We added a class `flash-message` so we could style it via CSS to make it stand out.
-If you're familiar with Twitter Bootstrap, the [Alert component](http://getbootstrap.com/2.3.2/components.html#alerts) can be useful for displaying flash messages.
+If you're familiar with Twitter Bootstrap, the [Alert component](http://getbootstrap.com/2.3.2/components.html#alerts) can be useful for styling flash messages.

 In these examples we're creating the flash messages by passing data on our redirects with the `with()` method.
 You can also set flash data using `Session::flash()`: